reeddunkle/reeddunkle.github.io/_posts/2016-04-24-Python-Iterables-Iterators.md

   print element
 ```

 That has been all I’ve needed to know for most of the coding I’ve done up until this week.
-Experienced coders will say, “Reed’s a noob.”
-(True), and beginners will say “What else is there to understand about what’s going on?”
-(The point of this post)

 It turns out that a list is iterable, but that it can’t be iterated on until it is  made into an iterator (for-loops do this for you), at which point it can be iterated on.